avadesh02/OCR-Devanagari/readme.md

+#Optical Character Recognition for Sanskrit Using Convolution Neural Networks

-This project is focused on developing an OCR for Devanigiri Script(Samskritam text).
+This project aims to develop an OCR for Devanagari Script(Samskritam text).
 This will help in Digitization of all the ancient material, and will also facilitate searches and tagging of text.

+# Running the software

 To Run the software CLONE The repository.
 Type "python run.py" on your terminal.
 This will allow the software to run on your local server.

-# Please NOTE:
+# NOTE:

-The OCR software is being refactored and migrated another repository as a part of the Devdigitizer Project.
+The OCR software is being migrated to another repository as a part of the Devdigitizer Project.
 Please take a look at the SanskritOCR repo for the updated OCR code.

 # Citing the SanskritOCR Project